 Accounts receivable is the money that the customer owes to the business and accounts payable is the money that the business owes to its stakeholders.
 As the company is doing business on credit, so it is quite natural that the purchases it is making to run the operation should also be on credit.
-A company is said to be on upper hand when the accounts payable are more than accounts receivable.
+A company is said to be on the upper hand when the accounts payable are more than accounts receivable.
 So it proves that the company is purchasing more in credit than it is selling on credit.
-Days of Accounts Receivable and days of Accounts Payable are important parameters to be considered when cash conversion cycle is calculated.
-Cash conversion shows the rate at which a cash is pumped into the business and is recovered by operations.
+Days of Accounts Receivable and days of Accounts Payable are important parameters to be considered when the cash conversion cycle is calculated.
+Cash conversion shows the rate at which cash is pumped into the business and is recovered by operations.

 Some of the advantages are:

 - Accounts Receivable increases the sales potential of a business.
 Cash is a scarce asset, so if a business believes only in a cash basis, then they will lose on the opportunity of sales maximization that can be achieved through credit sales.
-Accounts Receivable shows the capability of credit sales for a company.
+It shows the capability of credit sales for a company.